Frequently Asked Questions

 Speak to an attorney today

 If you or somebody you care about have experienced issues with your employer, whether related to discrimination, sexual harassment, wrongful termination, or another employment law violation, contact the team at Kaufman Law Firm for help with your case today.
-Our Los Angeles employment lawyers are standing by to help ensure your claim is fully investigated and that you are fairly compensated for what happened.
+Our California employment lawyers are standing by to help ensure your claim is fully investigated and that you are fairly compensated for what happened.
 You can contact us for a consultation by clicking here or calling us at 818-990-1999.

 Aggressive and Comprehensive